 This is a collection of some of the projects I have worked on in the last few years.
 I will be adding more as I find the time.
+You may also be interested in my list of publications.

 Design and implementation of some recurrent neural network models of jazz melodies, done as part of the Intelligent Music Software team at HMC over the summer of 2016.